 ✔ Take thorough notes when performing your initial walk through.
 You will want to highlight the overall condition of the office, not just getting the square footage.

-Writing down the condition of each room or each level helps with bidding a commercial cleaning job.
-It also helps you to figure out if you should charge more for the first office cleaning.
+✔ Writing down the condition of each room or each level helps with bidding a commercial cleaning job.
+This enables you to give a more accurate price for the commercial cleaning.

 Assess the structural surfaces in-depth.
-They will determine why you should charge more for the first office cleaning.
+This will determine why you should charge more for the first office cleaning.

-Your company can just assume the maintenance schedule.
+Your company can just continue the established maintenance schedule.
 You can simply begin your work and perform the deep cleaning according to the existing schedule.

 In a situation that your company has won a bid and the office building is in bad shape, you should charge more for the first cleaning.